-Deerwood Mobile Home Park (south of SR 408 Extension)
+Deerwood Manufactured Home Park (south of SR 408 Extension)

-The Deerwood Mobile Home Park (Appendix C, Aerial Sheet C-5) is a mobile home community located south of the proposed SR 408 Extension at Pel Street west of Avalon Park Boulevard (from Sta.
+The Deerwood Manufactured Home Park (Appendix C, Aerial Sheet C-5) is a manufactured home community located south of the proposed SR 408 Eastern Extension at Pel Street west of Avalon Park Boulevard (from Sta.
 470+00 to 484+00).
-With the planned improvements, the nearest travel lane will be approximately 70 feet away from these homes, necessitating removal of four rows of mobile homes.
+With the planned improvements, the nearest travel lane will be approximately 70 feet away from these homes, necessitating removal of four rows of manufactured homes.
 The Design Year, Build Alternative traffic noise levels at these homes are predicted to range from 58.6 to 67.5 dB(A).
 Eleven of the nearby residences are expected to experience Design Year noise levels with the proposed improvements to approach or exceed the NAC [67.0 dB(A)].
 Forty-five (45) homes are expected to experience Design Year substantial noise levels increases greater than 15.0 dB(A).
 The predicted Design Year, Build Alternative traffic noise levels are expected to increase up to 22.6 dB(A) above the existing levels.
 Therefore, traffic noise levels in this community are expected to substantially increase above the existing conditions.

 The results of the noise barrier evaluation for this community are summarized in Table 5.4.
-Because of the elevated lanes of the SR 408 Extension, noise barrier design concepts were considered along the elevated mainline shoulder of the eastbound lanes of the SR 408 Extension and eastbound exit to Avalon Park Boulevard.
+Because of the elevated lanes of the SR 408 Extension, noise barrier design concepts were considered along the elevated mainline shoulder of the eastbound lanes of the SR 408 Eastern Extension and eastbound exit to Avalon Park Boulevard.

-The recommended noise barrier design concept, referred to as NC-DWS-02, is highlighted in Table 5.4 and is shown on Sheet C-5 in Appendix C. This 2,000-foot long, 14-foot tall noise barrier would be located of edge of the eastbound mainline shoulder and eastbound off-ramp to Avalon Park Boulevard between Sta.
+The recommended noise barrier design concept, referred to as NC-DWS-02, is highlighted in Table 5.4 and is shown on Sheet C-5 in Appendix C. This 2,000-foot long, 14-foot tall noise barrier would be located on the edge of the eastbound mainline shoulder and eastbound off-ramp to Avalon Park Boulevard between Sta.
 467+00 and

-Table 5-4 Noise Barrier Analysis - Deerwood Mobile Park Homes (South of SR 408 Extension)
+Table 5-4 Noise Barrier Analysis - Deerwood Manufactured Park Homes (South of SR 408 Extension)

-Barrier Barrier Barrier Barrier Impa Number of Impacted Resid er of Imp ences W se Reduc Range ithin a Nun nber of Bene fited Resid lences Total Estimated Cost Per Benefited Alternative (feet) Length (feet) Location Residences 5-5.9 dB(A) 6-5.9 dB(A) ≥ 7 dB(A) Impacted Other Total Average Reduction dB(A) Cost Residence NC-DWS-01 8 2,000 Mainline Shoulder 16 11 0 27 0 27 4.9 \$480,000 \$17,778 NC-DWS-02 14 2,000 Mainline Shoulder 56 5 11 36 52 6 58 7.1 \$840,000 \$14,483 NC-DWS-03 Varies 8-16 2,000 Mainline Shoulder 13 13 29 55 6 61 7.0 \$816,000 \$13,377
+Barrier Barrier Height Est, Barrier Barrier Number of Impacted Resid er of Impences Wee Reduce ithin a Nun nber of Bene fited Resid lences Total Estimated Cost Per Benefited Alternative (feet) Length 1 (feet) Location Residences 5-5.9 dB(A) 6-5.9 dB(A) ≥ 7 dB(A) Impacted 2 Other 3 Total Average Reduction dB(A) Cost 4 Residence NC-DWS-01 8 2,000 Mainline Shoulder 16 11 0 27 0 27 4.9 \$480,000 \$17,778 NC-DWS-02 14 2,000 Mainline Shoulder 56 5 11 36 52 6 58 7.1 \$840,000 \$14,483 NC-DWS-03 Varies 8-16 2,000 Mainline Shoulder 1.4 374 13 13 29 55 6 61 7.0 \$816,000 \$13,377

-&lt;sup>2 Residences with a predicted noise level that approaches or exceeds the NAC.
-Not impacted benefited receptors
+2 Residences with a predicted noise level that approaches or exceeds the NAC.
+3 Not impacted benefited receptors